 - Dioxin and dioxin-like compounds

-What Can You do to Reduce Endocrine Disruptors in your Life
+What Can You do to Reduce Endocrine Disruptors?

 Many cleaning products in your home could be exposing you to endocrine disruptors.
-Start removing toxins from your home by looking at your laundry and cleaning products, first!
+Start removing toxins from your home by switching out your laundry and cleaning products, first!
 It’s the easiest way to make a big impact.

 Find green, 100% organic, non-toxic alternatives to clean your home.
 Pure Haven is the only full line of products that are 100% free of toxins guaranteed, and the cleaning products are the best of the best!
 With no sulfates, dyes, or fragrances, clean your house with the knowledge you’re not introducing any pollutants to your home for you and your family.
-Be careful when choosing your new products as something that is “natural” might not necessarily mean safe.

 It’s easy to reach for the plug-in air freshener or aerosol to give your house a boost of fragrance.
 But, you can keep your house smelling just as fresh without air fresheners.
 Before cleaning rugs and carpets, remember to change your vacuum filter for maximum freshness.

-Open the window, put out some fresh flowers or try a reed diffuser with essential oils.
+Open the window, put out some fresh flowers or try a diffuser with essential oils.
 If you like to use candles to set the mood and scent of a room, look for truly non-toxic candles.
 Avoid using artificial air fresheners to help reduce your exposure to endocrine disruptors.

 Phthalates are chemicals that make plastic soft and are often found in lots of everyday products such as plastic containers, sandwich bags, food packaging, and plastic wrap.
 Phthalates are also endocrine disruptors.
 Try and eliminate plastic sources wherever possible, use a glass or stainless steel water bottle and straws.